Folkestone, Sandgate and Hythe Tramways

 Folkestone, Sandgate and Hythe horse tram and crew

-An unidentified covered toastrack car waits in the passing loop on Princes Parade — photo undated, but from the fashions on display, possibly late Victorian or early Edwardian.
+An unidentified covered toastrack car (either No 1, No 2 or No 4) waits in the passing loop on Princes Parade — photo undated, but probably taken in the early-Edwardian era given that the roof board carries 'SE&CR' lettering.
 With thanks to the National Tramway Museum.

 Folkestone, Sandgate and Hythe horse tram driver

-A blow-up of the above photo showing the driver, who is wearing a smart, double-breasted jacket edged in a lighter material than the main body, and with lapels; the latter clearly carry insignia of some description.
-His cap is military in style with a tensioned crown (top), but whether it carried a badge or not is impossible to say.
+An enlargement of the above photograph showing the driver, who is wearing a smart, double-breasted jacket edged in a finer material than the main body, and with lapels; the collars clearly carry insignia of some description, almost certainly embroidered, and very probably the owning company's initials, i.e. 'SE&CR'.
+His tensioned-crown peaked cap possibly bears an embroidered badge, though this is far from certain.

 Folkestone, Sandgate and Hythe horse tram conductor

-Another blow-up of the above photo, this time of the conductor, who is wearing a long single-breasted coat with eight buttons and upright collars; unfortunately, the resolution is not sufficient to discern whether the collars or the cap bear badges of any description.
+Another enlargement of the above photograph, this time of the conductor, who is wearing a long single-breasted coat with eight buttons and stand-up collars; the jacket collars do not appear to bear any insignia.

 Folkestone, Sandgate and Hythe horse tram and crew

-Toastrack No 5 standing outside the depot at Hythe with a queue of passengers — photo undated, but from the fashions, probably Edwardian.
-Both men are wearing the same smart style of uniform as seen in the previous photo.
+Toastrack Tram No 5 standing outside the depot at Hythe with a queue of passengers — photo undated, but from the fashions on display, probably early Edwardian.
 With thanks to the National Tramway Museum.

 Folkestone, Sandgate and Hythe horse tram and crew

-A fully laden toastrack car (No 3) standing in Princes Parade — photo purportedly taken in 1910.
-The driver and conductor are wearing the same style of uniform seen in previous photographs.
+A fully laden No 5 in Princes Parade — photo purportedly taken in 1910.
+The driver and the conductor are wearing the same style of uniform seen in previous photographs.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Folkestone, Sandgate and Hythe horse tram No 1

-The driver of covered, cross-bench car No 1 encourages his charges outside the Royal Oak pub at the bottom of Sandgate Hill.
-Although the photo is undated, it certainly post-dates the Great War, as No 1 was only rebuilt into this form in 1919.
+The driver of covered, cross-bench car No 1 holds his horses (out of shot to the left) after leading them around from the far side of the vehicle.
+The scene was captured at the extreme eastern end of the system outside the Royal Oak at the foot of Sandgate Hill.
+It is unclear when the photograph was taken, but possibly around 1910.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Folkestone - 13 CROP

-A blow-up of the above photo showing the driver, who appears to have a script-lettering grade badge — 'Driver' — on his cap, though this is far from certain.
+An enlargement of the above photograph showing the driver, who may possibly have a grade badge on his cap, though this is far from certain.

 Folkestone, Sandgate and Hythe Tramways horse tram No 5 crew 1921

-Driver and conductor (Richard Jago; brother of Harry Jago), both in informal attire, pose for the camera outside the Imperial Hotel on Princes Parade — photo dated 1921.
+A driver and a conductor (Richard Jago), both in informal attire, pose for the camera outside the Imperial Hotel on Princes Parade — although this photograph is often stated to have been taken in 1921, a postally-used version suggests that it was taken in or shortly before 1913.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.